oliviaAB/sismonr/docs/index.md

 ```r
 mysystem = createInSilicoSystem(G = 10, PC.p = 0.7)
 ```
 generates an *in silico* system with 10 genes,and during the generation process each of the genes has a probability of 0.7 to be designated protein-coding gene (as opposed to noncoding gene).
-The system returned by the function is a list of class `createInSilicoSystem`.
-The different attributes of the system are presented below.
+The system returned by the function is an object of class `insilicosystem`, i.e. a list whose different attributes are presented below.

 ## The list of genes